-The Growth Dynamics of Bank Lending and P2P Lending: Cream Screaming or Bottom Fishing?
+P2P Lenders versus Banks: Cream Screaming or Bottom Fishing?

 1Frankfurt School of Finance and Management; 2Goethe University Frankfurt; 3Washington University in St. Louis

-We develop a theoretical model to examine the interaction between bank lending and lending via peer-to-peer (P2P) lending platforms.
-The model predicts that: (i) banks prefer relationship lending loans over transaction loans and improve performance by avoiding transaction costs; (ii) transaction loans migrate to P2P lending platforms, so the emergence of P2P lending is correlated with a decline in bank lending; and (iii) the risk-adjusted interest rates on P2P loans are lower than those on bank loans.
-We confront these predictions with data on P2P lending and non-construction consumer bank credit market in Germany.
-The empirical findings support predictions of the model and indicate that riskier borrowers seeking transaction loans are the ones being served by P2P lending.
+We develop a simple theoretical model to motivate testable hypotheses about the interaction between bank lending and lending via peer-to-peer (P2P) lending platforms.
+The model predicts that: (i) P2P loans are riskier than relationship loans; (ii) the risk-adjusted interest rates on P2P loans are lower than those on bank loans; and (iii) the emergence of P2P lending causes a decline in bank lending, and this decline is the greatest in areas where banks face the higher regulatory costs.
+We confront these predictions with data on P2P lending and non-construction consumer bank credit market in Germany, utilizing exogenous shock to the capital requirements of some banks to provide causal evidence on the capital requirements.
+The empirical findings support the predictions of the model.

 1University of Toronto; 2Université Paris-Dauphine